-The Ministry of Justice is promoting "Justice Affairs Diplomacy", an initiative to promote across the globe the values such as the rule of law and respect for human rights that are the foundations for creating safe, secure societies where all people are protected by laws.
+The Ministry of Justice is promoting "Justice Affairs Diplomacy," an initiative to promote across the globe the values such as the rule of law and respect for human rights that are the foundations for creating safe, secure societies where all people are protected by laws.
 The promotion of "Justice Affairs Diplomacy" contributes to the development of the legal infrastructure that supports economic growth and sustainable development.
-The initiative also strengthens cooperation between countries that share the values such as the rule of law and contributes to the realization of an international order based on the rule of law.
-As the international community faces unilateral attempts to change the status quo by force, the importance of promoting "Justice Affairs Diplomacy"- which seeks to share the values such as the rule of law that serve as the foundation of peace and security within the international community - is ever more prevalent and pressing.
-The "Justice Affairs Diplomacy" Ministerial Forum In 2023, Japan celebrated the 50th Year of Friendship and Cooperation with ASEAN and held the seat of the G7 Presidency.
-During this special year, the Ministry of Justice convened the "Justice Affairs Diplomacy" Ministerial Forum on 6 and 7 July in Tokyo with the aim of strengthening mutual cooperation with both ASEAN and the G7, as well as further promoting "Justice Affairs Diplomacy".
-During the Forum, three ministerial-level meetings were convened with the attendance of the Justice Ministers, Attorneys General, and other representatives from 23 countries and organizations: the ASEAN-Japan Special Meeting of Justice Ministers, the G7 Justice Ministers' Meeting, and the ASEAN-G7 Justice Ministers' Interface.
-Photo at the "Justice Affairs Diplomacy" Ministerial Forum
+The initiative also strengthens cooperation between countries that share values such as the rule of law and contributes to the realization of an international order based on the rule of law.
+As the international community faces unilateral attempts to change the status quo by force, the importance of promoting "Justice Affairs Diplomacy" - which seeks to share the values such as the rule of law that serve as the foundation of peace and security within the international community - is ever more prevalent and pressing.
+"Justice Affairs Diplomacy" Ministerial Forum and its outcomes The Ministry of Justice held three ministerial-level meetings in 2023, collectively referred to as the "Justice Affairs Diplomacy" Ministerial Forum.
+These consisted of the ASEAN-Japan Special Meeting of Justice Ministers, the G7 Justice Ministers' Meeting, and the ASEAN-G7 Justice Ministers' Interface.
+The Ministry of Justice, through implementing commitments agreed upon at the forum, bolstered relations with ASEAN and the G7 in the fields of law and justice.
+Specific activities are as follows.

-See here for a summary of the "Justice Affairs Diplomacy" Ministerial Forum results.
+Photo at the "Justice Affairs Diplomacy" Ministerial Forum See here for a summary of "Justice Affairs Diplomacy" Ministerial Forum results.

-See here for a video of the highlights of the "Justice Affairs Diplomacy" Ministerial Forum.
+See here for a video of the highlights of "Justice Affairs Diplomacy" Ministerial Forum.